itsjunetime/smserver/README.md

 - Information on web interface about battery level and charging state

 ### Dislaimer
-$\qquad$ Reminder that software this comes with **no warranty** and is provided **as is**.
+&nbsp;&nbsp;&nbsp;&nbsp; Reminder that software this comes with **no warranty** and is provided **as is**.
 Although I do my best to prevent it from harming your device (feel free to contact me if you would like details on how I do this), I cannot ensure that it will do no harm, and I cannot be held liable if such damage occurs.

 ### Caveats
 - One must run this on a jailbroken iPhone.
 It will crash on a non-jailbroken phone.